-Holiday Travel Tips When Suffering from Back Pain
+Holiday Travel Tips When Suffering From Back Pain in Norwich CT

 Many people prepare for long road trips or flights to celebrate with loved ones as the holiday season approaches.
-However, traveling can be a source of significant discomfort and inconvenience for those suffering from back pain.
+However, traveling can be a source of significant discomfort and inconvenience for those suffering from back pain in Norwich CT.

 If you’re one of those back-pain backpackers, here are some back-pain holiday travel tips to help make your journey as pain-free and stress-free as possible.